iqbalrivaldi28/Prayer-Time-App/README.md

 - Tailwind: https://tailwindcss.com/

 - Note:
-I have 2 branches here, the master branch contains the complete program code and on the refactor-clean-code branch I break the program code into small components to make it easier to read the code
+I have 2 branches here, the master branch contains the complete program code and on the refactor-clean-code branch I break the program code into small components to make it easier to read the code.